HimanshuGautam054/Zomato-Data-Analysis/README.md

 **I recently had the opportunity to dive deep into some advanced Python questions, and I wanted to share my visualization with my network:**
+**Q1** What type of restaurant do the majority of customers order from?